top of page

 • 2 min read

-That, in our ministries of prayer and charity, our Church and parish may reveal the joy of God’s presence among us: let us pray to the Lord.
+For our Church and parish community, that we may be a sign to the world of God’s great love and compassion: let us pray to the Lord.

 For the prayers we now make in the silence of our hearts [Pause...]: let us pray to the Lord.